George Santos maintains his prosecution was political, says he’s had a ‘very large slice of humble pie’

 Santos, who had been serving a seven-year term for the fraud charges that got him ousted from Congress, said he had just been released from solitary confinement when his fellow inmates saw news of the commutation on television and told him.

-“I had no expectations,” Santos told anchor Dana Bash on “State of the Union” on Sunday.
+“I had no expectations,” the New York Republican told CNN’s Dana Bash on “State of the Union” on Sunday.

-Some Republicans from New York, where Santos served, weren’t happy with the president’s decision.
+Some Republicans from New York weren’t happy with the president’s decision.
 Rep. Nick LaLota posted on social media that Santos “didn’t merely lie — he stole millions, defrauded an election, and his crimes (for which he pled guilty) warrant more than a three-month sentence.”

 LaLota added that Santos should “devote the rest of his life to demonstrating remorse and making restitution to those he wronged.”